40% of consumers believe that cash will be obsolete in the next 2... | Channels for Pearson+

 Binomial Distribution

 The binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, where each trial has two possible outcomes.
-In this context, the 'success' is a consumer believing that cash will be obsolete, and the trials are the selections of consumers.
-The distribution is defined by two parameters: the number of trials (n) and the probability of success (p).
+In this context, a 'success' is defined as a consumer believing that cash will be obsolete.
+The distribution is characterized by parameters n (number of trials) and p (probability of success), allowing us to calculate probabilities for different numbers of successes.

 Recommended video: